flexera-public/policy_templates/cost/superseded_instance_remediation/README.md

 This policy has the following input parameters required when launching the policy.

-- *Disallowed Instance Type* - a single instance type that should be resized
+- *Old Instance Type* - a single instance type that should be resized
 - *Superseded Instance Type* - the new instance type that instances should be resized to
 - *Exclude Tags* - A list of tags to filter out instances from being checked
 - *Email addresses* - A list of email addresses to notify